Visualize and assess 25 ADHD traits and understand how they affect your life.Learn more

 What Is Skin Picking?

 Skin Picking is the repetitive or excessive touching, pulling, picking, or scratching of one's skin.
 This can often result in bruises, scabs, wounds, and even scars.
 It usually starts as just a normal urge to scratch but eventually turns into something bigger you cannot control.
 When the repetitive picking of skin results in a more serious concern, it can become a Skin Picking Disorder or a symptom of a deeper problem.
+In this regard, according to a study, SPD can be defined as a repetitive behavior disorder due to impulsivity and inhibitory control deficits.

 Before we go to the connection between ADHD and Skin Picking, let's learn more about this excessive urge and repetitive behaviors that we tend to do when we are in significant distress or experience a lack of impulse control over our actions.